alchemy-fr/Phraseanet/doc/infra/compose/stack_management.md

 # Docker Stack Management Script

-This script is designed to manage a Docker stack, particularly for Phraseanet applications.
-It provides functionalities to start, stop, check, and gather information about the Docker stack, including version checks, log viewing, and environment details.
+This script is an helper designed to manage a Phraseanet Docker compose stack by wrapping docker compose commande.
+It provides functionalities to start, stop, check, and gather information about the Docker stack, including docker and Phraseanet version checks, log viewing, and environment details.

 ## Features